rstefan1/bimodal-multicast/README.md

  - [x] create an instance of Bimodal Multicast Protocol, start it, stop it, add message and retrieve all messages
  - [x] metrics
- - [ ] messages from buffer to have a command and more arguments
- - [ ] register callbacks for each messages
+ - [x] register callbacks for each messages
  - [ ] add and remove peers via protocol
  - [ ] circular message buffer
  - [ ] more details about protocol in readme